TheMexicanChico/TheMexicanChico/index.md

 <h3>Portfolio Change Log: </h3>
 <ul>
-  <li>Added: I added a my new repository for my calculator (Instead of keeping the background a solid color, I used an image that I found online, changed the look of the calculator and gave credit to the person who created the tutorial), I've been given the go to do the next project (the next project is the going to be the Snake Game), made a completed item list for my TO-DO List and....</li>
+  <li>Added: I added a my new repository for my calculator (Instead of keeping the background a solid color, I used an image that I found online, changed the look of the calculator and gave credit to the person who created the tutorial *bottom right corner of Cal-Cu-La-Tor*), I've been given the go to do the next project (the next project is the going to be the Snake Game), add a few more concept projects (solitaire and drawing game), and I made a completed items list for my TO-DO List</li>
   <li>Removed: </li>
   <li>Changed: I changed the radius of my image, added and changed the name of some the coloumns and rows in my project ideas</li>
 </ul>